-- 6.1 In advance of the interviews, some due diligence checks need to be carried out as follows:- - Checks need to be carried out by the Partner manager to see if any of the short-listed candidates currently undertake partner roles.
+- 6.1 In advance of the interviews, some due diligence checks need to be carried out as follows:- - Checks need to be carried out by the Partner manager to see if any of the short-listed candidates currently undertake partner roles or are former partners.
 If they do, these roles would need to be relinquished were the candidate to be successful at interview.
-The information ascertained should be noted on each individual's 'due diligence' record which will then be provided to panel members as part of the interview paperwork; - Checks will need to be carried out to see if any of the short-listed candidates were subject to ongoing Fitness to Practise proceedings.
+The information ascertained should be noted on each individual's 'due diligence' record which will then be provided to panel members as part of the interview paperwork; - For the recruitment of registrant members, checks will need to be carried out to see if any of the short-listed candidates are subject to ongoing Fitness to Practise proceedings.
 Should this be the case, appropriate action would need to be taken.
-The information ascertained should also be noted on each individual's 'due diligence' record which will then be provided to panel members as part of the interview paperwork; - Checks will be carried out using the internet to confirm an individual's credentials, for example details of their education or previous public appointments held.
-Again this information will be recorded;
+The information ascertained should also be noted on each individual's 'due diligence' record which will then be provided to panel members as part of the interview paperwork;

-• For all those individuals invited to interview, they will be asked to bring with them evidence of the 'Right to work in the UK'.
+- Checks will be carried out using the internet to confirm an individual's credentials, for example details of their education or previous public appointments held.
+Checks of connected social media accounts will also be made.
+Again this information will be recorded; - For all those individuals invited to interview, they will be asked to bring with them evidence of the 'Right to work in the UK'.
 Guidance will be provided to candidates as to what evidence they can present.
 This should be saved on file and noted on their due diligence record.